-The two methods of slip line installation – continuous and segmented installation – either involve the tubing being inserted as one separate piece or the installation of tubing in separate pieces.
+Either involve the tubing being inserted as one separate piece or the installation of tubing in separate pieces.

 Cured-in-place pipe (CIPP) is a drain relining method utilising trenchless technology that dates from the early 1970s and is an effective means of rehabilitating cracked drain pipes.

 An inflatable device is then used to expand the material to fit the form of the pipe interior after which the resin is activated via the use of water or UV light and held in place by the inflatable.
 The resin is allowed to cure before the inflatable device is removed.

-In those circumstances where pipes can not be repaired the only remaining option is to excavate the site in full and to replace the damaged pipe.
+In those circumstances where drainage pipes can not be repaired the only remaining option is to excavate the site in full and to replace the damaged pipe.

-Full excavation and pipe replacement, which is more expensive and time-consuming than modern trenchless methods, as well as being more destructive to the site, is worth the temporary inconvenience and cost in the face of the disastrous consequences of leaking drains.
+Full excavation and drainage pipe replacement, which is more expensive and time-consuming than modern trenchless methods, as well as being more destructive to the site, is worth the temporary inconvenience and cost in the face of the disastrous consequences of leaking drains.